Deep Unfolding: Recent Developments, Theory, and Design Guidelines: Comparative Study

 \begin{enumerate} \item {\bf Learning Hyperparameters.} The first variant unfolds the iterative \ac{rpca} solver with iteration-specific step sizes and thresholds.
-This approach follows the unfolded RPCA design proposed in~\cite{cai2021learned}, in which the hyperparameters of each iteration $k$, denoted $\HypParam_k = \{\eta_L^{(k)}, \eta_R^{(k)}, \zeta^{(k)}\}$, are treated as trainable parameters learned from data. \item {\bf Learning Objective Parameters.} In the second variant, we extend the learning scope to include the parameters of the optimization objective itself.
-Specifically, the transform $\myMat{\Psi}$ defining the sparsity domain in~\eqref{eqn:RPCA_nonconvex} is allowed to vary across iterations and to be learned from data.
+This approach follows the design proposed in~\cite{cai2021learned}, in which the hyperparameters of each iteration $k$, denoted $\HypParam_k = \{\eta_L^{(k)}, \eta_R^{(k)}, \zeta^{(k)}\}$, are treated as trainable parameters. \item {\bf Learning Objective Parameters.} In the second variant, the transform $\myMat{\Psi}$ in~\eqref{eqn:RPCA_nonconvex} is allowed to vary across iterations and is learned from data.
 Accordingly, the parameters of the $k$th iteration are $\dnnParam_k = \{\myMat{\Psi}_k, \HypParam_k\}$. \item {\bf Learning Correction Term.} The third approach augments the iterative optimizer by learning data-driven corrections to its update rules.
 Here, the updates of $\myMat{L}$ and $\myMat{R}$ in~\eqref{eq:update_L}-\eqref{eq:update_R} are complemented with additive correction terms produced by an external neural network, in addition to iteration-specific hyperparameters.
-Specifically, we employ a {two-layer convolutional neural network} $\Delta(\cdot ; \dnnParam)$ for each iteration $k$, that takes as input the current estimates $\myMat{L}^{(k)}, \myMat{R}^{(k)}, \RPCASparse^{(k)}$ and the observation $\RPCAMat$, and outputs correction tensors that are added to the computed gradient steps. \item {\bf \ac{dnn} Inductive Bias.} The final methodology departs most significantly from the original optimizer by replacing its gradient-based updates with learned neural mappings.
+Specifically, we employ a {two-layer convolutional neural network} $\Delta(\cdot ; \dnnParam)$ for each iteration $k$, that takes as input the current estimates $\myMat{L}^{(k)}, \myMat{R}^{(k)}, \RPCASparse^{(k)}$ and the observation $\RPCAMat$, and outputs correction tensors that are added to the computed gradient steps. \item {\bf \ac{dnn} Inductive Bias.} The final methodology replaces gradient-based updates with learned neural mappings.
 The resulting architecture is based on the one used for learning objective parameters, while having the transformation $\myMat{\Psi}$ be implemented using a two layer convolutional neural network that takes as input the current estimates $\myMat{L}^{(k)}, \myMat{R}^{(k)}, \RPCASparse^{(k)}$ and the observation $\RPCAMat$. \end{enumerate}

+These methodologies span a wide range of parameterizations: while learning only hyperparameters results in highly parameter-efficient models with only $30$ trainable parameters, incorporating learned correction terms ($3 \cdot 10^6$ parameters) or \ac{dnn}-based inductive bias ($10^7$ parameters) leads to significantly larger models, reflecting the increased flexibility and abstraction of these approaches.